 Asheville is Western North Carolina’s biggest city and a magnet for people from all walks.
 It’s an art and music hub, a foodie’s paradise and beer lover’s heaven, and a truly interesting destination for travelers and people in search of a new home.
 But it’s not too popular, yet, and there are still many reasons to love Asheville.
 Let me show you a few of ours.

 Why We Love Asheville

 Exploring Mountain Surroundings

 Approach Asheville from any direction and mountainous surroundings take over any other conversation you’d planned on having.
 There are a lot of wonderful stops along the way, including some my favorite small towns like Blowing Rock and Boone.
 Of course, the Blue Ridge Parkway runs through Asheville and there are many ways to enjoy that iconic road.
-Craggy Pinnacle, Linville Falls, and Catawba Falls are just a few of the over 75 hikes near Asheville that would keep anyone busy, so go nuts!
+Craggy Gardens, Linville Falls, and Catawba Falls are just a few of the over 75 hikes near Asheville that would keep anyone busy, so go nuts!

 Witnessing the Creativity